emoryoakley/SmallerGeothermalGenerator/README.md

 ![2x2_mini_info](./Media/2x2_mini_info.png)

 ## Language:
-Currently, I use Copilot and ChatGPT for translations.
-This mod includes built-in support for Traditional Chinese, Simplified Chinese, and English.
-This is a simple mod, with English set as the default language.
+This mod includes built-in support for Traditional Chinese, Simplified Chinese, and English (Default language).
 If translations for other languages are needed, due to limitations in maintenance resources, they cannot all be integrated into the mod.
 You are welcome to develop and upload your own language translation mods.

 ## Compatibility:
 - In my personal save file, which includes over 300 mods, this mod works perfectly without any major issues.
 It can be safely added to an existing save or removed from an existing save.
 Removing from an existing save will not cause errors.
 However, removing this mod from existing save cause any previously built structures to vanish, potentially leading to interruptions in your base's power supply.